 Working remotely in Canada for a U.S.-based company presents unique tax challenges.
 While Canada taxes residents on global income, the U.S.-Canada tax treaty helps prevent double-dipping by both tax authorities.
 To navigate this intricate landscape and optimize your financial position, it is necessary to be well-informed of the updated tax laws and legalities.

-2 documents of tax implications on working remotely from Canada for a US-based company
+- Is it possible to be working remotely from Canada for a US-based Company?

 Is it possible to be working remotely from Canada for a US-based Company?